Art & Design Degrees: What is Art Design, and What Can I Do with a Degree in Art and Design?

 Design and arts majors that a student may choose from include:

-Game and interactive media design: When choosing a game and interactive media design major, the student will be learning advanced computer programming and animation techniques.
-Storyboarding is another part of the major since individuals are meant to create a story within all interactive video games.
+Game and interactive media design: When choosing a game and interactive media design major, you will be learning advanced computer programming and animation techniques.
+Storyboarding is another part of the major since you’re meant to create a story in all interactive video games.
 This design degree can usually be earned online within two to four years.

-Photography: Photography degrees are most often pursued at technical and community colleges as an associate’s degree.
+Photography: Photography degrees are most often pursued at technical and community colleges as an associate degree.
 However, photography and photojournalism degrees can be earned from four-year universities.

 Fine arts: Fine art degrees are also often called studio art degrees.
 Fine art majors can choose anywhere from a two-year plan of study to a six-year master degree.
 Most fine arts students enrolled in master’s programs will choose traditional colleges over art online schools because they aim to spend more time in the studio.

-Interior design: Interior design programs range from an associate’s degree to a doctoral program.
-Topics covered within interior design classes are design concepts, computer design programs, and sustainable design.
-Doctor of Interior Design degrees are usually earned from online art schools.
+Interior design: Interior design programs range from an associate degree to a doctoral program.
+Topics covered in interior design classes are:

 Art history: Art history majors are perfect for those looking to educate others about historical and modern pieces of art.
 Art history degrees are available to undergraduates.
-However, for those looking to pursue a position as an educator, he or she will need to pursue a master’s degree or higher.
+However, if you’re looking to pursue a position as an educator, you’ll need to pursue a master’s degree or higher.
 Since fewer in-person interactions are required for art history majors, online art schools will frequently have this as a degree option.

-Textiles: A textiles degree is usually an option for those who are looking to secure a position within the fashion industry.
-Within a textiles degree program, students learn how to work with different materials and fabrics to create designs.
+Textiles: A textiles degree is usually an option if you’re looking for a position in the fashion industry.
+In a textiles degree program, students learn how to work with different materials and fabrics to create designs.
 Fashion design degrees also teach about the manufacturing and marketing of clothing pieces.

 Are Dual Degrees Possible Within the Arts?

-Whether a student chooses a design degree or a visual arts degree, both career paths can be lucrative and professionally satisfying.
+Whether you choose a design degree or a visual arts degree, both career paths can be lucrative and satisfying.
 The majority of art and design jobs require a minimum of a bachelor degree.

 Online vs. Residential Programs

-After choosing a major, students need to decide on whether they would like to go the traditional route of attending a residential program or virtually through an online program.
+After choosing a major, you need to decide on whether you would like to go the traditional route of attending a residential program or virtually through an online program.
 Depending on the major, there may be valid benefits to attending class in person.
-For example, to become a Chef, you will most certainly have to attend hands-on practicums and labs, and utilizing computers will lend itself to online study more easily.

 [check out: Are Online Degrees a Good Investment?]